derpityderp/daytona/README.md

 ## Secret Fetching

 `daytona ` gives you the ability to pre-fetch secrets upon launch and store them in environment variables and/or a specified JSON file after retrievial.
-The desired secrets are specified by providing environment variables prefixed with `VAULT_SECRET_` and their value set as the vault path on which the secret(s) can be accessed.
-Any unique value can be appended to `VAULT_SECRET_` in order to provide the ability to supply multiple secret paths. e.g. `VAULT_SECRET_APPLICATION=secret/application`, `VAULT_SECRET_COMMON=secret/infra/common`.
+The desired secrets are specified by providing environment variables prefixed with `VAULT_SECRET_` and their value set as the vault path on which the secret can be accessed, or `VAULT_SECRETS_` with a path from which all secrets should be loaded.
+Any unique value can be appended to `VAULT_SECRET_` in order to provide the ability to supply multiple secret paths. e.g. `VAULT_SECRETS_APPLICATION=secret/application/my-team/sandbox/my-project`, `VAULT_SECRETS_COMMON=secret/infra/common`, `VAULT_SECRET_1=secret/application/my-team/shared/DATADOG_API_KEY`.

 #### Outputs

-Fetched secrets can be output to file in JSON format via the `-secret-path` flag or to enviornment variables via `-secret-env`. `-secret-env` is most commonly used with the `-entrypoint` flag so that any popoulated environment variables are passed to a provided executable.
+Fetched secrets can be output to file in JSON format via the `-secret-path` flag or to enviornment variables via `-secret-env`. `-secret-env` will have no effect unless used with the `-entrypoint` flag so that any popoulated environment variables are passed to a provided executable.

 #### Data and Secret Key Layout